1026 Manju tsunami: Description

 In historical records, locals claimed that a large stone called Kuroiwa was carried by the tsunami to its present location in Tonda, along Japan National Route 9 about 3.5 km from Masuda Station.
 The 5 m tall stone was allegedly carried 2 km from the coast at an elevation of 25 m.
 A subsequent investigation revealed the stone, comprising basalt, originated from the inland mountains, as basalts do not occur at the coast, and was transported downhill by a landslide rather than the reported tsunami.

-The tsunami reportedly sunk the islands of Kamo, Nabeshima and Kashiwajima, which were then busy settlements.
+The tsunami reportedly sank the islands of Kamo, Nabeshima, and Kashiwajima, which were then busy settlements.
 Oral records suggest these features were solid outcrops rather than sandbars.
 Kamo Island was located 1 km off the coast of Takasu and was 2 km long by 0.3 km wide.
 When the tsunami struck Takatsu and the Masuda River mouth, its waves were about 2 m.
 Subsidence occurred at Hamada, and there was no record of a tsunami.
 The waves destroyed the Hitomaro Shrine on Kamo Island and dumped the resident statue of Kakinomoto no Hitomaro in Masuda.

 In the Toinomawari area of Masuda, the tsunami overwhelmed a sand dune embankment and buried the surrounding land.
 The waves advanced towards Kamitonoma, flooding Shimotonoma and Nakatonoma along the way.
 It caused massive devastation to farmland and properties; many people also went missing.
-Tonomawari Bay became overwhelmed with debris that it was impassable for ships.
-At the Oko ward of the city, the waves reached the foot of Mount Eboshi, and carried marine life inland.
-The statue of Kakinomoto no Hitomaro were retrieved and placed in the Matsuzaki Hitomaro Shrine before subsequently relocating to the Kakimoto Shrine in Takatsu.
-Another temple on Kamo Island, Senpukuji, was reconstructed while Manpukuji was never rebuild.
-Many other relics such as three statues of Vaiśravaṇa, a Han dynasty mirror and a pair of cymbals were recovered.
+Tonomawari Bay became so overwhelmed with debris that it was impassable for ships.
+At the Oko ward of the city, the waves reached the foot of Mount Eboshi and carried marine life inland.
+The statue of Kakinomoto no Hitomaro was retrieved and placed in the Matsuzaki Hitomaro Shrine before subsequently relocating to the Kakimoto Shrine in Takatsu.
+Another temple on Kamo Island, Senpukuji, was reconstructed, while Manpukuji was never rebuilt.
+Many other relics, such as three statues of Vaiśravaṇa, a Han dynasty mirror, and a pair of cymbals, were recovered.
 Ruins of an ancient pagoda buried by the tsunami deposit were revealed after a flood in 1729.

-Near Gōtsu Station, Gōtsu, the tsunami destroyed 1,000 homes while more than 500 temples and homes were damaged.
+Near Gōtsu Station, Gōtsu, the tsunami destroyed 1,000 homes, while more than 500 temples and homes were damaged.
 Along the Shioda coast, the tsunami washed away three islets.
 It travelled up the Gōnokawa River and was recorded in Ochi District; the tsunami was also reported as far east as Kuromatsucho.